topac/codice_fiscale/README.md

 # Codice fiscale

-A ruby gem to support the calculation of the italian fiscal code (*Cofice fiscale*), that is an ID assigned to each italian citizen by the *Agenzia delle entrate*.
+A ruby gem to support the calculation of the italian fiscal code ("Cofice fiscale"), that is an ID assigned to each italian citizen by the "Agenzia delle entrate".

 To calculate the fiscal code you need the following information: name, surname, gender, birthdate and the birthplace.
 Read more on [wikipedia](http://en.wikipedia.org/wiki/Italian_fiscal_code_card).